Sofian-m/gainken.github.io/Politique de confidentialités.md

 perform a contract with you, with your consent, and/or for compliance with our legal obligations.
 We indicate the specific processing grounds we rely on next to each purpose listed below.

 We use the information we collect or receive to:

-๏ Facilitate account creation and logon process.
+- Facilitate account creation and logon process.
 If you choose to link your account with us to a third-party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.

-๏ Post testimonials.
+- Post testimonials.
 We post testimonials on our App that may contain personal information.
 Prior to posting a testimonial, we will obtain your consent to use your name and the content of the testimonial.
 If you wish to update, or delete your testimonial, please contact us at dpo&gainken.com and be sure to include your name, testimonial location, and contact information.

-๏ Request feedbacks.
+- Request feedbacks.
 We may use your information to request feedback and to contact you about your use of our App.

-๏ Enable interaction and communication between users.
+- Enable interaction and communication between users.
 We may use your information in order to enable user-to-user communications with each user’s consent.

-๏ Manage user accounts.
+- Manage user accounts.
 We may use your information for the purposes of managing user accounts and keeping it in working order.

-๏ Send administrative information to you.
+- Send administrative information to you.
 We may use your personal information to send you product, service and new feature information and/or information about changes to our terms, conditions, and policies.

-๏ Protect our Services.
+- Protect our Services.
 We may use your information as part of our efforts to keep our App safe and secure (for example, for fraud monitoring and prevention).

-๏ Enforce our terms, conditions and policies for business purposes, to comply with legal and regulatory requirements or in connection with our contract.
+- Enforce our terms, conditions and policies for business purposes, to comply with legal and regulatory requirements or in connection with our contract.

-๏ Respond to legal requests and prevent harm.
+- Respond to legal requests and prevent harm.
 If we receive a subpoena (if we are summoned to appear before a court) or other legal request, we may need to inspect the data we hold to determine how to respond.

-๏ Fulfil and manage your orders.
+- Fulfil and manage your orders.
 We may use your information to fulfil and manage your order s, payments, returns, and exchange made through the App.

-๏ Administer prize draws and competitions.
+- Administer prize draws and competitions.
 We may use your information to administer prize draws and competitions when you elect to participate in our competitions.

-๏ Deliver and facilitated the delivery of services to the user.
+- Deliver and facilitated the delivery of services to the user.
 We may use your information to provide you with the requested service.
-๏ Respond to user inquiries/offer support to users.
+- Respond to user inquiries/offer support to users.
 We may use your information to respond to your inquiries and solve any potential issues you might have with the use of our Services.

-๏ Send you marketing and promotional communications .
+- Send you marketing and promotional communications .
 We and./or our thirdparty marketing partners may use the personal information you send to us for our marketing purposes, if this is in accordance with your marketing preferences.
 Fro example, when expressing an interest in obtaining information about us or our App, subscribing to marketing or otherwise contacting us, we will collect personal information from you.
 You opt-out of our marketing emails at any time (see the “WHAT ARE YOUR PRIVACY RIGHTS?”
 Below).

-๏ Deliver targeted advertising to you.
+- Deliver targeted advertising to you.
 We may use you information to develop and display personalised content and advertising (and work with third parties who do so) tailored to your interests and/or location and to measure its effectiveness.

-๏ For other business purposes.
+- For other business purposes.
 We may use your information for other business purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our App, products, marketing and your experience.
 We may use and store this information in aggregated and anonymised form so that it is not associated with individual end users and does not include personal information.
 (Ici)

 3. WILL YOUR INFORMATION BE SHARED WITH
 ANYONE?

 In Short: We only share information with your consent, to comply with laws, to provide you with services, to protect your rights, or to fulfil business obligations.
 We may process or share your data that we hold based on the following legal
 basis:

-๏ Consent: We may process your data if you have given us specific consent to use your personal information for a specific purpose.
+- Consent: We may process your data if you have given us specific consent to use your personal information for a specific purpose.

-๏ Legitimate Interests: We may process your data when it is reasonably necessary to achieve our legitimate business interests.
+- Legitimate Interests: We may process your data when it is reasonably necessary to achieve our legitimate business interests.

-๏ Performance of a Contract: When we have entered into a contract with you, we may process your personal information to fulfil the terms of our contract
+- Performance of a Contract: When we have entered into a contract with you, we may process your personal information to fulfil the terms of our contract

-๏ Legal Obligations: We may disclose your information when we are legally required to do so in order to comply with applicable law, governmental requests, a judicial proceeding, court order, or legal process, such as in response to a court order or a subpoena (including in response to public authorities to meet national security or law enforcement requirements).
+- Legal Obligations: We may disclose your information when we are legally required to do so in order to comply with applicable law, governmental requests, a judicial proceeding, court order, or legal process, such as in response to a court order or a subpoena (including in response to public authorities to meet national security or law enforcement requirements).

-๏ Vital Interests: We may disclose your information when we believe it is necessary to investigate, prevent, or take action regarding potential violation of our policies, suspected fraud, situations involving potential threats to the safety of any person and illegal activities, or as evidence in litigation in which we are involved.
+- Vital Interests: We may disclose your information when we believe it is necessary to investigate, prevent, or take action regarding potential violation of our policies, suspected fraud, situations involving potential threats to the safety of any person and illegal activities, or as evidence in litigation in which we are involved.

 More specifically, we may need to process your data or share your personal information in the following situations
-๏ Business Transfers: We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
+- Business Transfers: We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

-๏Other Users: When you share personal information (for example, by posting comments, contributions or other content to the App) or otherwise interact with public areas off the App, such personal information may be viewed by all users and may be publicly made available outside the App in perpetuity.
+- Other Users: When you share personal information (for example, by posting comments, contributions or other content to the App) or otherwise interact with public areas off the App, such personal information may be viewed by all users and may be publicly made available outside the App in perpetuity.
 Similarly, other users will be able to view description of your activity, communication with you within our App, and view your profile.

 4. HOW LONG DO WE KEEP YOUR INFORMATION?

 In Short: We keep your information for as long as necessary to fulfil the purposes outlined in this privacy notice unless otherwise required by law.
 We will only keep your personal information for as long as it is necessary for the